Codes and policies

 IAG’s diversity policy captures our commitment to creating a workforce and culture where we respect and value the different experiences of our people, and harness the opportunity and business benefits that diverse ideas and perspectives bring to our organisation and stakeholders.

-At IAG, we're concentrating on improving gender, age and ethnic diversity in our organisation.
+At IAG, we're concentrating on improving equity, accessibility and flexibility in our organisation.
 We believe that improvement in these areas supports our workforce sustainability and builds competitive advantage by leveraging thinking and aligning more closely with our customer base.

 (as required by Schedule 19 of Finance Act 2016)